-Brown butter sugar cookies with crispy edges, a chewy center, and that warm nutty flavor from beurre noisette.
+Brown butter sugar cookies with crisp edges, soft centers, and a deep nutty flavor from browned butter (beurre noisette).

-These brown butter sugar cookies are my go-to when I want classic sugar cookies with a deeper, nutty “toasted butter” flavor and crisp edges.
+These brown butter sugar cookies are a simple twist on classic sugar cookies, with a richer flavor and a soft, chewy texture.

-As a French home baker, I use the same beurre noisette technique I rely on for pastries — and I’ve tested the timing so you get chewy centers without dry cookies.
+As a French home baker, I use the same beurre noisette technique I rely on in pastry to bring out that warm, toasted flavor.

 Why you'll love it

-- Ready with simple pantry ingredients (no fancy tools)
+- Easy brown butter sugar cookies with simple pantry ingredients

 Ingredients you need